MonicaMMartinezV/Mod3.DesarrolloDeSoftwareAplicadoACienciaDatos/README.md

 # Mod3.DesarrolloDeSoftwareAplicadoACienciaDatos

-This is Tom just verifying why my git is not gitting lol
+Okay, my git now is gitting lol, so I will make a second commit just to be sure